 - Place the flat iron steaks in a resealable plastic bag.
-Pour the aji marinade over steaks and work it around the meat to get an even coating.
-Seal the bag and place it into refrigerator for 6-24 hours.
-Take the bag with steaks out of the fridge 20-30 minutes before cook time,
+Pour the aji marinade over the steaks and work it to get an even coating.
+Seal the bag and place it into the refrigerator for 6-24 hours.

-- Preheat your grill for medium-high heat, or 375 degrees F. Have your reliable instant-read thermometer nearby.
+- Preheat your grill for medium-high heat, or 375 degrees F. Have a reliable instant-read thermometer handy.

 - Place the marinated flat iron steak onto the grill.
 Cook 5-7 minutes per side.
-See my steak temperature guide to determine your desired doneness.
+See our steak temperature guide to determine doneness.

-- Once the steak is cooked, remove it from the grill and set it onto a clean cutting board.
+- Remove steak from the grill and set it onto a clean cutting board.
 Let it rest for 7-10 minutes.
-Remove tortillas and set them aside.

 - Build your flat iron steak tacos: slice steak into thin (1/4″) strips and serve in warmed tortillas along with your favorite toppings.